M-Flor/emotion-faceoff-game/README.md

 │   ├── dashboard.html     # Dashboard for overall statistics
 │
 ├── requirements.txt       # List of Python dependencies
-Note: The dataset used for the game is not included in the repository and is hosted on an external cloud service.
+#Note: The dataset used for the game is not included in the repository and is hosted on an external cloud service.

 Installation and Running the Application
 Clone the repository:

-bash
-Copiar
-Editar
 git clone https://github.com/your-username/Emotion-Face-Off-Game.git
 cd Emotion-Face-Off-Game

 Create a virtual environment:

-bash
-Copiar
-Editar
 python -m venv venv
 source venv/bin/activate   # On Windows: venv\Scripts\activate
-Install the required dependencies:

-bash
-Copiar
-Editar
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

 Run the Flask application:

-bash
-Copiar
-Editar
 python app.py

 License